Ego Strength Assessment Tool for Psychedelic Preparation

 Section 3: Facilitator Observations (Post-Conversation)

-Openness to feedback-
+Openness to feedback:

-Sense of purpose or meaning-
+Sense of purpose:

 Scoring Guide: Total possible score: 45 (9 items x max score of 5)